 [Ed Note: This post is dated March 2012]

 Michigan’s Huron County Commissioner John Nugent really knows how the wind blows in Huron County Michigan.
-His recent announcement of his position in the Huron Daily Tribune was direct and to the point.
+His recent announcement of his position in the Huron Daily Tribune was direct and to the point on a wind project moratorium.
 “I’m in the process of researching it, speaking with people, talking with attorneys.
-And when it’s appropriate, after the first of the year, when we have a new board in place, I’ll bring forward a resolution … hopefully for a full moratorium.”
+And when it’s appropriate, after the first of the year when we have a new board in place, I’ll bring forward a resolution … hopefully for a full moratorium.”